Step 1: Get started

 UVM's eligibility requirements ...
 You must:

-- Have been admitted to UVM as a degree-seeking student and be enrolled in UVM classes the semester before the planned study abroad term.
-(Continuing Education students: Note that you are only eligible to study abroad on short-term UVM programs.)
+- have been admitted to UVM as a degree-seeking student and have been enrolled in UVM classes as a degree-seeking student the semester before the planned study abroad term (Continuing Education students: Note that you are only eligible to study abroad on short-term UVM programs)

-- Have completed one semester at UVM and have attained at least sophomore standing.
+- have completed one semester as a full-time, matriculated student at UVM and have attained at least sophomore standing

-- Have a minimum UVM cumulative GPA of 2.5.
-Students with a cumulative GPA under a 2.5 and above a 2.0 may seek permission to study abroad by submitting an Academic Eligibility Form (AEF) to their Academic Dean's office for consideration.
-Contact OIE to make an appointment with a study abroad advisor to discuss eligibility requirements and to pick up an AEF.
+- have a minimum UVM cumulative GPA of 2.50.
+Students with a cumulative GPA under a 2.5 and above a 2.0 may seek permission to study abroad by submitting an Academic Eligibility Form (AEF) to their academic dean's office for consideration.
+Contact OIE to make an appointment with a study abroad advisor to discuss eligibility requirements and to pick up an AEF

-- Have not been academically dismissed or be on academic trial or probation.
+- have not been academically dismissed nor be on academic trial or probation

-- Students who are on a leave of absence or otherwise are not enrolled in UVM classes the semester prior to the planned study abroad term must be granted permission by the Assistant Director of Study Abroad.
+Students who are on a leave of absence or otherwise are not enrolled in UVM classes the semester prior to the planned study abroad term must be granted permission by their academic dean's office and the Assistant Director of Study Abroad.